• Skip to main content

 Brian J Graber LLC is an Illinois hospital whistleblower lawyer representing medical employees retaliated against in violation of Illinois and federal law.
-There are many Illinois and federal hospital whistleblower laws that will protect medical employees from retaliation and wrongful termination.
+Many Illinois and federal hospital whistleblower laws will protect medical employees from retaliation and wrongful termination.
 Effective on January 1, 2004, Illinois passed the Hospital Report Card Act, 210 ILCS 86/1, et seq., which contains whistleblower protections for hospital employees.
 However, because the Whistleblower Protections of the Hospital Report Card Act is so watered down, the Illinois Whistleblower Act, 740 ILCS 174/1, et seq., is a better hospital whistleblower law for medical employees suffering workplace retaliation.

 Hospital Report Card Act – Whistleblower Protections